TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/ext-oauth-middleware.md

 {{< note success >}}
 **Note**

-This will be deprecated from 5.7.0.
-To avoid any disruptions, please switch to JSON Web Token (JWT) for authentication.
+Tyk's dedicated External OAuth middleware will be deprecated from Tyk 5.7.0.
+Tyk's [JSON Web Token (JWT)]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens#about-jwts" >}}) authentication method also allows you to integrate with a third party OAuth provider, so the dedicated middleware will be deprecated to reduce duplication and potential for misconfiguration.
 {{< /note >}}

 ## Introduction